benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Turns out that the unofficial adapter helped prolong Enzyme's end-of-life
   - A year after releasing the adapter, the maintainer wrote a blog post claiming Enzyme's death
   - He regretted publishing the unofficial adapter because it gave devs hope that they could continue to use Enzyme
+  - When really, the writing was on the wall
 - When the React 18 beta was announced he tried to create a React 18 adapter to get ahead
   - But he quickly realized that it just wouldn't be possible
-  - It would require a whole team to rewrite not only the adapter but Enzyme itself
+  - It would require a whole team to rewrite not only the adapter but also Enzyme itself
   - No React 18 adapter would be coming

 /////